News and Resources for Airport Employees

 To help you plan for what’s ahead, we’re updating this section weekly.
 If you'd like to receive these updates right in your inbox, subscribe to the PDX People newsletter.

-B/C Bypass: The B/C pedestrian bypass will be closed from 10 p.m. to 5 a.m. during crane work on the following dates:
+B/C Bypass Update: The B/C pedestrian bypass will be closed from 10 p.m. to 5 a.m. during crane work on the following dates:

 • Tuesday, Sept.
 30, through Wednesday, Oct.
 8